spring-projects/spring-data-jpa/readme.md

 The main project [website](http://www.springsource.org/spring-data) contains links to basic project information such as source code, JavaDocs, Issue tracking, etc.

 For more detailed questions, use the [forum](http://forum.springsource.org/forumdisplay.php?f=27).
 If you are new to Spring as well as to Spring Data, look for information about [Spring projects](http://www.springsource.org/projects).
+You should also have a look at our new Spring Guide
+[Accessing Data with JPA](https://spring.io/guides/gs/accessing-data-jpa/) that leverages the simplified configuration provided by [Spring Boot](http://projects.spring.io/spring-boot/).

 ## Quick Start ##